-- CHG bed bathing to be provided daily beginning on admission - Provide one-page CHG information sheet for patients to read prior to initial CHG bed bath.
+- CHG bed bathing to be provided on admission followed by bathing per routine schedule. - Provide one-page CHG information sheet for patients to read prior to initial CHG bed bath.
 These information sheets do not replace verbal instruction, but they save time and allow reinforcement of information already read. - Pre-Bath: Clean all incontinence or gross soilage using a CHG compatible baby wipe or cloths with water.
 Do not use soap which can inactivate CHG.
-Ensure trash can nearby. - Educate the patient that the CHG bed baths work better than soap and water in removing bacteria from the skin and that wipes soaked with CHG serve as their protective bath. - If the patient wishes to self bathe, provide verbal instructions, and assist with hard to reach areas.
+Ensure trash can nearby.

+- Educate the patient that the CHG bed baths work better than soap and water in removing bacteria from the skin and that wipes soaked with CHG serve as their protective bath. - If the patient wishes to self bathe, provide verbal instructions, and assist with hard to reach areas.
 Self-bathers will need assistance with cleansing of any wounds and devices.